Android-for-Python/Android-for-Python-Users/README.md

 This is a Gradle error message, it is about using an obsolete version of the Android package named in the message.

 You can research Android package versions at [Maven](https://mvnrepository.com), and you will need a version that is compatible which whatever Python code you are using.

+## null pointer dereference

+`DEBUG : Cause: null pointer dereference`

+This message is not from Python, it is from the Android run time system.
+Some Android api call has been corrupted.
+This is a memory corruption issue it may exhibit differently (or not at all) on different devices.
+Probably a misuse of Pyjnius, Plyer, or android_permissions.

+Memmory issues are incredibly hard to debug, the error may or may not be local to the symptom.
+So removing code from the app may just move the issue, not remove the issue.
+That doesn't mean don't cut you app down, it means it is not sufficent to see you app work - you must also understand which code of yours broke the app.

+Some possibilities:

+ - A corrupted build [try](#changing-buildozerspec).
+This probably it not the issue but if it is you'll save a lot of work.

+ - Pyjnius code does not take account of two garbage collectors, [modify your code](#pyjnius-memory-management).

+ - Plyer or android_permissions calls that does not occur in the 'App functions' block of the [Kivy Lifecycle](https://kivy.org/doc/stable/guide/basic.html#kivy-app-life-cycle).
+Modify your code.